wizardishungry/jonwillia.ms/_posts/2016-04-22-2fa-openbsd-ssh-google-authenticator.md

 cap_mkdb /etc/login.conf
 ```

-Now regular users should be able to authenticate with just SSH (or a password plus totp token) but root will need password, ssh and a 2 TOTP token.
+Now regular users should be able to authenticate with just SSH (or a password plus totp token) but root will need password, ssh-key and a TOTP token.

 # Logging in
 ```